SUSAN TREGONING PHOTOGRAPHY

 Dentzel Carousel Horse

-Dentzel only manufactured two to three carousels a year and supplied parks throughout the East and South.
-He hand-carved his animals out of poplar or basswood, and many, like this one, had original oil paintings on them.
+Dentzel only manufactured two to three carousels yearly and supplied parks throughout the East and South.
+He hand-carved his animals out of poplar or basswood, and many, like this one, had original oil paintings.

-In 1977, both the Dentzel Carousel and the Carousel House were placed on the National Register of Historic Places.
-They were designated as National Landmarks in 1986.
+In 1977, the Dentzel Carousel and the Carousel House were placed on the National Register of Historic Places and designated National Landmarks in 1986.

-There are eleven other Carousels nationwide that have received this honor, but Meridian's is the only one located in the South.
+Eleven other Carousels nationwide have received this honor, but Meridian's is the only one located in the South.

 The Dentzel Carousel is located at: 1802 Carousel Dr, Meridian, MS.